Three Waters, housing and a Te Puke stadium? Western Bay mayoral hopefuls duke it out

 The eight people who believe they have the attributes to be the mayor of Western Bay of Plenty did their best to demonstrate that at a live debate in Tauranga last night.

-Western Bay mayoral candidates Suaree Borell, Mark Boyle, James Denyer, Paul Haimona, Rodney Joyce, Terry 'Hori BOP' Leaming, John Scrimgeour, and Don Thwaites are running for the role, which current mayor Garry Webber is stepping down from.
+Western Bay mayoral candidates Suaree Borell, Mark Boyle, James Denyer, Paul Haimona, Rodney Joyce, Terry 'Hori BOP' Leaming, John Scrimgeour, and Don Thwaites are running for the role, with current mayor Garry Webber stepping down.

-If elected, Borell would become the district's first female mayor and potentially the first of the position with local Māori whakapapa.
+If elected, Borell would become the district's first female mayor and potentially the first in the position with local Māori whakapapa.

 Boyle has headed the Te Puke Economic Development Group for several years while Katikati-based Joyce runs a wholesale business.